 In New York Beth Mitchell ignored repeated calls from the network’s front office, focusing her full attention instead to relaying everything she was getting straight to the network’s newsroom where the early morning news anchor wasted no time running with the story.
-With no one able to keep up with the speed with which this information was coming in, the anchor found himself having to adlib, listening to the audio while watching the video feed being broadcast over the air, nationwide to all of the network’s affiliates, raw and unedited.
+With no one able to keep up with the speed of the information coming in, the anchor needed to adlib, listening to the audio while watching the video feed being broadcast over the air, nationwide to all of the network’s affiliates, raw and unedited.
 Like Jennings and Mitchell, he saw this story as more than breaking news.
 It was his ticket to bigger and better things.

 Chapter 7

-Fort Necessity, Arizona.
+Fort Necessity, Arizona

-Designed to protect soldiers from roadside IEDs and not as an armored fighting vehicle, the design of the MRAP rendered Ryder and the teams stranded between the rockslides initiated by Pinero all but helpless.
-What little protection the armor plates and bullet proof glass surrounding the vehicles weapon station provided someone foolish enough to pop the rooftop hatch and man its machine gun was negated by the superior angle of attack members of the Arizona Home Guard enjoyed from their position on the hillside overlooking the road where the FBI MRAPs sat motionless like a pod of beached whales.
-It was a disturbing fact Ryder himself confirmed when he personally cracked open the hatch in order to assess their situation and caught a glint of sunlight being reflected off the telescopic sight of a militiaman’s rifle.
-Whether that man had meant for him to see that, or he was simply careless did not matter.
-What did was he, Ryder, and the men with him were in what, he suspected, was a no-win situation.
+Designed to protect soldiers from roadside IEDs and not as an armored fighting vehicle, the MRAP rendered Ryder and the teams stranded between the rockslides all but helpless.
+What little protection the armor plates and bullet proof glass surrounding the vehicles’ weapon station provided, someone foolish enough to pop the rooftop hatch and man its machine gun was negated by the superior angle of attack that members of the Arizona Home Guard enjoyed.
+They were positioned on the hillside overlooking the road where the FBI MRAPs sat motionless like a pod of beached whales.
+It was a disturbing fact Ryder himself confirmed when he personally cracked open the hatch to assess their situation and caught a glint of sunlight reflected off a militiaman’s rifle.
+Whether that man had meant for him to see that or he was simply careless did not matter.
+What mattered was that he and his men were in an impossible, no-win situation.

 After failing to spot any other positions occupied by militiamen he had absolutely no doubt were hidden somewhere on the hillside overlooking the road, Ryder ducked back down into the MRAP and keyed his radio mike.
 “Cougar element, this is Cougar Six.
 Does anyone see anything?”

-One by one the senior agent in each of the vehicles trapped between the rockslides reported back they were having even less luck than he was in spotting the militia’s positions.
+One by one the senior agent in each of the vehicles trapped between the rockslides reported back that they too had no luck spotting the militia’s positions.
 “Cougar Five, is there any chance of getting around the roadblock at the rear of the column and going back out the way we came in?”
 When the senior special agent in the last vehicle belonging to Ryder’s column responded that was not possible, Ryder sighed.
 Lowering the hand mike he was holding, he took a moment to look over his shoulder at the men seated in the rear of his MRAP.
 At the moment each and every one of them were returning his gaze.
-No doubt, he imagined, they and the agents in the other vehicles were wondering how he intended to get them out of the fix he had led them into.
+No doubt, he imagined, they and the agents in the other vehicles were wondering how he intended to get them out of this fix.

-His efforts to come up with some sort of plan that made sense were interrupted by the crackling of the radio.
+His effort to develop a plan that made sense was interrupted by the crackling of the radio.
 “Special Agent Samuel K. Ryder of the FBI, this is Colonel Allen P. Devin, over.”

-Stunned that the leader of the militia group not only knew who was leading the raid, but had somehow managed to broadcast over what was suppose to be a state of the art military grade secure radio set stunned Ryder.
+Ryder was stunned that the leader of the militia group knew that he was leading the raid, and that the Colonel had managed to broadcast over what was supposed to be a state-of-the-art military-grade secure radio set.
 Pulling his head back, he stared at the hand mike he was holding.